agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Example**: We look at the same creativity study.

-The randomization procedure to determine the creativity study starts with looking at one value of delta.
+The randomization procedure to determine the CI of creativity study starts with looking at one value of delta.

 Let's say delta=5.
 We subtract 5 from all scores in the intrinsic group.
 Now with this homogeneous mixture, we perform the